-The State Model Evaluation System determines final effectiveness ratings by adding professional practice scores with measures of student learning scores.
+The State Model Evaluation System determines final effectiveness ratings by adding professional practice scores with measures of student outcomes scores.
 The process of combining measures starts by adding together the scores for each standard on the rubric, generating the professional practices score.
-Then, the score for measures of student learning is determined using multiple measures of student achievement and/or growth.
+Then, the score for measures of student outcomes is determined using multiple measures.
 Those final scores are added together to create a single effectiveness, or index, score, which then falls into the cut points of one of the following categories: ineffective, partially effective, effective, and highly effective.